 - A bailee is not entitled to delegate responsibility for the bailed goods to any other party without the express or implied permission of the bailor.
 If the bailee does so without the bailor’s permission, then they remain liable for any loss of or damage to the bailed goods, even if it occurs in the care of another party;

 - The duty of care in bailment is also wider reaching than a duty of care in the tort of negligence.
 So, a bailee will generally be under a duty to protect goods from theft, which would not generally be a duty in tort.
 The bailee will be under a duty to ensure that the bailor’s goods are kept in a place which is fit for purpose.

 For an interesting example of the principles of bailment in action Yearworth v North Bristol NHS Trust in unusual circumstances…

-The removals company will usually seek to rely on terms in the removals contract to exclude or limit the claim.
-The most common defences raised on behalf of removals companies are that:
+Removal companies will usually seek to rely on terms in the removals contract to exclude or limit the claim.
+The most common defences raised on behalf of removal companies are that:

 - The contract contains a clause that excludes loss caused by negligence; and/ or,

 - The contract contains a clause that limits damages to a standard, set amount.

 The terms of the removals contract are subject to the normal rules of contract law.
 If a removal company tries to avoid liability by relying on contractual terms, you will need to assess whether those terms are reasonable in the circumstances, whether they have been properly brought to the customer’s attention and whether on the facts they have been properly incorporated into the contract.